 Within the shoulder extension movement, we can look at the length-tension relationship of the lats to see which parts we should emphasize.
 The lats’ optimal length for force production is anatomical position, but the lats experience a relatively small decrease in force production capacity at greater lengths: the lats are effective over a large range of motion.
 Thus, we should train the lats throughout their full muscle length with the greatest resistance in full contraction.
 In other words, we should train the lats with full ROM exercises that have only a mild sticking point when your elbows are at your sides.
 Rows fail on both fronts, as they don’t train the lats at long muscle lengths and have a very pronounced sticking point at the top.

 In fact, rows are particularly bad when we consider the leverage of the lats.
-While the lats are strong throughout their full length, they have literally no leverage (i.e. zero internal moment arm) in full shoulder flexion (arms fully overhead) or during shoulder hyperextension (when your elbows go behind your body) [2, 3].
+While the lats are strong throughout their full length, they have almost no leverage (i.e. zero internal moment arm) in full shoulder flexion (arms fully overhead) or during shoulder hyperextension (when your elbows go behind your body) [2, 3].
 After these points, most shoulder extension is produced by the teres minor, teres major and rear deltoids.
 So when you perform rows with a full ROM, you get no tension on the lats in the top position.
 If you pull your elbows back far enough, you’ll pull the muscle insertion point behind the origin, so the lats will even reverse function and become weak shoulder flexors.
 This is also why it’s so difficult to fully retract your elbows behind your body.

 Vertical pulls aren’t much better, because again you lose lat tension when the lats are stretched (when your arms are fully overhead), both because the lats have no leverage and because there’s no resistance.